dhruvasagar/vim-zoom/README.md

 ### Statusline

-VIM Zoom provides `zoom#statusline()` API to be used for adding 'zoomed' status to your statusline while your window is zoomed.
+VIM Zoom provides `zoom#statusline()` API to be used for adding `g:zoom#statustext` value to your statusline while your window is zoomed.
+`g:zoom#statustext` defaults to value `'status'`.
 You may add this to your statusline like this :

 `set statusline+=%{zoom#statusline()}`